JoshHuang9508/electron-audio-loopback/README.md

 - `initMain(options?: InitMainOptions)`: Initialize the plugin in the main process.
 Must be called before the app is ready.
   - `sourcesOptions`: The options to pass to the `desktopCapturer.getSources` method.
   - `forceCoreAudioTap`: Whether to force the use of the Core Audio API on macOS (can be used to bypass bugs for certain macOS versions).
+  - `loopbackWithMute`: Whether to use the loopback audio with mute.
+Defaults to `false`.
+  - `sessionOverride`: The session to override.
+Defaults to `session.defaultSession`.
+  - `onAfterGetSources`: A function that is called after the sources are retrieved.
+Useful for advanced & unique scenarios.
+Defaults to `undefined`.

 ### Renderer Process Functions